libretro/RetroArch/README.md

    - iOS
    - Blackberry

-# Dependencies (PC)
+## Dependencies (PC)

 On Windows, RetroArch can run with only Win32 as dependency.
 On Linux, you need:

    - GL headers
    - X11 headers and libs, or EGL/KMS/GBM

-OSX port of RetroArch still requires SDL 1.2 libraries.
+OSX port of RetroArch requires latest versions of XCode to build.

 RetroArch can utilize these libraries if enabled: